franciscoreinaponce/Registration/README.md

 ### Run the Registration app

-Clone the *Registration.zip* repository which contains de project.
+Clone the *Registration* repository which contains de project.

 Once you have configured the JDK and Maven, run the following commands to: